The Best Type of Mulch for Your Colorado Garden

 1. Assess the unique requirements of your plants

-For decorative areas or pathways, inorganic mulches like gravel or rubber may be more suitable.
+For decorative zones or walkways, inorganic mulch like gravel or rubber may be a better fit due to its long lifespan and low maintenance.

 2. Consider regional climate and weather patterns